Floyds Alpine Odyssey

 Before you start a flight, load the flight plan into Microsoft Flight Simulator.
 When you arrive in the AS-33me cockpit you will see that the flight plan is loaded on the map display.
 The waypoints connected to the airports at either end of the route are not displayed.
 The first and last waypoints are marked on the route with a semi-circle.

-Set enough zoom on the dial at top right to see a few waypoints ahead, and be aware that the map on the MSFS toolbar will also show the route if you need it for any reason.
+• Set enough zoom on the dial at top right to see a few waypoints ahead

-If you miss a waypoint you can scroll the dial at the bottom-right to change your active position on the route if you want to.
-This will make the current part of the route show show a dotted line moving forward.
+• If you miss a waypoint you can scroll the dial at the bottom-right to change your active position on the route if you want to.

-The tracking option to the top-left which you change by clicking on the button.
+• The tracking option to the top-left can be changed by clicking on the button.
 ‘Track North’ is recommended if you want to have a better idea of how far along the route you are.
 ‘Track up’ makes it easier to decide if you want to make a left or a right turn at a waypoint.

 The Thermals Display